-Since finding her blog, I’ve fallen hard for her vivid story-telling that sounds like your best friend reminiscing with you over brunch.
-The cookbook is packed with many of these perfect little snapshots–from midnight snacking with Mike to cooking one of her first soups into a charred mess.
+Since finding her blog, I’ve fallen hard for her vivid story-telling that sounds like your bff reminiscing with you over brunch.
+The cookbook features so many perfect little snapshots–from midnight snacking with Mike to cooking soup into a charred mess.

-Stephanie recommends serving this aside a delicately flavored sesame soy quinoa (which is fabulous, and the recipe is below).
-However, I served this particular fillet with her crispy, salty, addictive roasted brussels sprouts.
-Both are amazing.
+Stephanie recommends serving this aside a delicately flavored sesame soy quinoa (recipe below).
+You could also serve this with a roasted vegetable like brussels sprouts, broccoli, or carrots.

-All of this to say, follow Steph’s recipes and instructions and you’ll be rewarded with gourmet home-cooking paradise.
-This dish has earned a permanent spot on my cook-to-impress list, and I can’t wait to cook my way through the rest.
+Follow Steph’s recipes and instructions and you’ll be rewarded with gourmet home-cooking paradise.
+I can’t wait to cook my way through the rest of her recipes!.

 Congratulations on a fabulous book and an all-around stellar accomplishment, Stephanie! <3